This blog may contain affiliate links. Read our disclosure policy for more info.

 - Highlights: Wilson’s Bay, Mt Crichton Track, Bob’s Cove, Bennett’s Bluff Lookout

 The drive from Queenstown to Glenorchy is incredibly scenic and offers plenty to see and do along the way.
 I advise allowing approximately 2 hours each way if you want to check out the best attractions on this road trip.
-If fact, from Queenstown you could easily spend the majority of your day driving to Glenorchy, exploring Glenorchy, and then driving back.
+In fact, from Queenstown you could easily spend the majority of your day driving to Glenorchy, exploring Glenorchy, and then driving back.

 But if you only have time for one hike, my personal favorite walking track on the road from Queenstown to Glenorchy is Bob’s Cove Track.
 And it’s a short one at just over an hour round-trip.
-There is one very steep uphill climb to Picnic Point but otherwise, it’s very flat and easy.
+There is one very steep uphill climb to Picnic Point, but otherwise, it’s very flat and easy.

-Related read: For more detailed information on this road trip, read my blog about the best stops on the drive from Queenstown to Glenorchy!
+Related Read: For more detailed information on this road trip, read my blog about the best stops on the drive from Queenstown to Glenorchy!

 7. Inland Mountain Route